mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 <tr class="even">
 <td><p>File</p></td>
 <td><p><a href="#user-content-attrtype-resource" title=>Resource</a></p></td>
-<td><p>Optional; File name without extension and without subfolder containing description of the model.
+<td><p>Optional.
+File name without extension and without subfolder containing description of the model.
 Use the following as a resource file:</p>
 <ul>
 <li>3DS file to provide 3D model.</li>
 <li>STEP file to provide 3D model as a parametric model;</li>